 - Leave a poem in an unexpected place, either physically (at the bus stop, on the beach, in a public bathroom) or digitally (on a TripAdvisor or Amazon review).
 You might even make a time capsule and bury your or other people’s poems for posterity.

 - We’ve had a knitted poem, we’ve had cupcake poems… put a poem in a different form, and let us know.

-There you have it – ten suggestions for 2018.
+There you have it – ten suggestions for your new year.
 Please do comment below with which poetry resolutions you’re going to make this year, and support your fellow YPNers in their mission to be better readers and writers.
 Best of luck!